ClionaOD/foundcog-adult-pilot-2-analysis/README.md

 ### COD 24/08/21
 - Added an option in the glm_modelling script to split movies according to a specified # seconds.
 This also tags the repetitions of a trial_type and has been hard coded in the mark_reps block to read the order from the expt_history file.
 This will need to be streamlined at a later date.

+### COD 03/05/23
+- Uploaded files to github and s3 that were only locally on 10.0.1.184.
+Needed to free up space on that machine.

 **note** all results and code is a work in progress.
 Code testing, debugging and thorough sanity checking is yet to be completed.